-You can chose whether to open a new tab or a new Terminal window when you use Open Terminal.
+You can choose whether to open a new tab or a new Terminal window when you use New Terminal.

 Select Edit ▸ Preferences ▸ General.

 Set Open new terminals in: to Tab or Window.